-- 275 SWAT-GL needs distributed glacier thickness and glacier area information as input for each ES and subbasin.
-However, this data is usually not easily available for various years.
+SWAT-GL needs distributed glacier thickness and glacier area information as input for each ES and subbasin.
+However, these data are usually not easily available for various years.
 In most cases, only globally and openly available datasets such as glacier areas from the RGI (RGI Consortium, 2017) and ice thickness from Farinotti et al. (2019) or Millan et al. (2022), representing a fixed point in time, are available to use.
 Alternatively, if geodetic information is available at different times, glacier thickness can also be directly inferred for each of them.
-As the USGS Benchmark glacier project provides geodetic data for several years - 280 we have chosen the best available DEM closest to the mass balance observation start of each glacier.
-Best hereby refers to a full coverage of the glacier basins along with a minimum of missing values.
-The thickness was then estimated using the GlabTob2 model (Linsbauer, A et al., 2009; Linsbauer et al., 2012; Frey et al., 2014).
-Glacier outlines were also available at several times in the Benchmark project and the year closest to the chosen DEM was selected to initialize SWAT-GL.
-If a mismatch between DEM and glacier outline acquisition year and mass balance observation start was present, we corrected the initial - 285 glacier volume by adding the mass loss or gain that happened since the observation start to the DEM acquisition year.
-E.g., if mass balance measurements started 1966 and the best DEM and glacier outline was available from 1977, the cumulative mass balance estimates until 1977 were added to the initial volume.
+As the USGS Benchmark Glacier Project provides geodetic data for several years, we have chosen the best available DEM closest to the mass balance observation start of each glacier.
+"Best" hereby refers to full coverage of the glacier basins along with a minimum of missing values.
+The thickness was then estimated using the GlabTob2 model (Linsbauer et al., 2009, 2012; Frey et al., 2014).
+Glacier outlines were also available at several times in the benchmark project, and the year closest to the chosen DEM was selected to initialize SWAT-GL.
+If a mismatch between DEM and glacier outline acquisition year and mass balance observation start was present, we corrected the initial glacier volume by adding the mass loss or gain that happened since the observation started to the DEM acquisition year.
+For example, if mass balance measurements started in 1966 and the best DEM and glacier outline was available from 1977, the cumulative mass balance estimates until 1977 were added to the initial volume.
 The volume was then distributed to the individual ESs while maintaining the original volume fractions of the bands in the total volume.
 ES sections were defined with a spacing of 100 m.

-A model run comprised the full available glaciological time series of each catchment, due to differences in the availability of - snow cover and the glaciological components.
+A model run comprised the full available glaciological time series of each catchment, due to differences in the availability of snow cover and the glaciological components.
 Thus, across glaciers, calibration phases can differ.
 For example, the glaciers were initialized for the starting year of the mass balance time series (GG 1966, WG 1966, LCG 1953, SCG 1959), while MODIS SC was available from 2002 onward.
-SC was therefore calibrated from 2002-2015 and validated for the period (2016-2021).
-For glacier mass balances and glacier hypsometries two calibration phases were used (in contrast to snow cover), one which was the same period as for snow cover (2002-2015) and one at the beginning of the model run (GG 1971-1985, WG 1971-1985, SCG 1962-1976, LCG 1953-1967).
-Discrepancies in the first calibration and validation phase across glaciers stem - from different starting dates when measurements started.
-It was aimed to make use of the full glaciological time series to account for transient behavior in the models.
-The remainder of the time series was then used as validation phase (one period matching the one of snow cover (2016-2021) and one covering the remaining time series at the end of each glaciers first calibration phase up to 2001).
-The second validation phase was used in order to make full use of the available information and to assess SWAT-GL over a long time scale.
+SC was therefore calibrated from 2002 to 2015 and validated for the period 2016-2021.
+For glacier mass balances and glacier hypsometries, two calibration phases were used (in contrast to snow cover), one which was the same period as for snow cover (2002-2015) and one at the beginning of the model run (GG 1971-1985, WG 1971-1985, SCG 1962-1976, LCG 1953-1967).
+Discrepancies in the first calibration and validation phase across glaciers stem from different measurement starting dates.
+The aim was to make use of the full glaciological time series to account for transient behavior in the models.
+The remainder of the time series was then used as the validation phase (one period matching the one of snow cover (2016-2021) and one covering the remaining time series at the end of each glacier's first calibration phase up to 2001).
+The second validation phase was used in order to make full use of the available information and to assess SWAT-GL over a long timescale.
 The summary of the temporal settings is given in Table 2.
-Note that the periods for - discharge were intended to match those of the other variables, however, data restrictions did not allow for a perfect match.
+Note that the periods for discharge were intended to match those of the other variables; however, data restrictions did not allow a perfect match.

-2.5.2 Multi-objective Optimization
+2.5.2 Multi-objective optimization